openmost/KPIWidgets/README.md

 Display KPI in widgets on your Matomo dashboard !

 ## Description
-With KPI Widgets plugin, you'll be able to display most important KPI on your Matomo dashboard the easyeast way !
+With KPI Widgets plugin, you'll be able to display the most important KPI on your Matomo dashboard the easyeast way !

 __Thank you for installing !__